-If you like the look of leather but don’t want to be tied down to one particular color, consider low-VOC materials like polyurethane instead.
+If you like the look of leather but don’t want to be tied to one particular color, consider low-VOC materials like polyurethane.

-8. Sportswear – New technology now allows leather shoes to maintain healthy feet without causing additional harm to cows used for food production or to other animals in the wild who are impacted by deforestation caused by cattle ranching to produce beef.
+8. Sportswear – New technology now allows leather shoes to maintain healthy feet without causing additional harm to cows used for food production or to other wild animals impacted by deforestation caused by cattle ranching to produce beef.

 9. Art and Craft – Leather is a great medium for art and crafts.
-Leather scraps can be used to create jewelry, decorate picture frames, or even macramé wall hangings.
-Old leather gloves also make great paintbrushes!
+Leather scraps can create jewelry, decorate picture frames, or even macramé wall hangings.

-10. Tools – Several tools can be made from recycled leather including sponges, chisels, and hammers.
+10. Tools – Several tools can be made from recycled leather, including sponges, chisels, and hammers.

-We’ve shown you 10 ways that re-purposing old leather can be used in everyday life and how it’s not just limited to furniture!
+We’ve shown you ten ways that re-purposing old leather can be used in everyday life and how it’s not just limited to furniture!
 Leather also makes for some amazing gifts, car accessories, and even sportswear – so don’t throw out those scraps yet!